NickleDave/visual-search-nets/docs/config.ini.md

 MODEL_SAVE_PATH = ../data/checkpoints/config_efficient_10_epochs_models/
 ```
 ### `[TEST]` section
-The `[TRAIN]` section provide the following options for training convolutional neural networks:
+The `[TEST]` section provide the following options for testing the trained convolutional neural networks:

 * `TEST_RESULTS_SAVE_PATH` : string
   Path to directory where results of measuring accuracy on a test set should be saved.